Blueteak/ShardSource/README.md

 Commands start with `/ssrc` or `/shardsrc` interchangably.

 ```/ssrc emote```
-Toggles the public emoting part of the addon for summoning players/demons and useing a soulstone on a player.
+Toggles the public emoting part of the addon for summoning players/demons and using a soulstone on a player.

 ```/ssrc debug```
 Toggles logging of shard-based actions, useful for debugging